edgedb/edgedb/docs/edgeql/ddl/links.rst

 :eql:synopsis:`SET MULTI`
     Change the maximum cardinality of the link set to *greater than one*.
     Only valid for concrete links;

+:eql:synopsis:`RESET CARDINALITY`
+    Reset the maximum cardinality of the link to the default value (``SINGLE``), or, if the link is inherited, to the value inherited from links in supertypes.

 :eql:synopsis:`SET TYPE <typename> [, ...]`
     Change the target type of the link to the specified type or